This Vegan Anmitsu is the perfect colourful and refreshing summer treat. It consists of:

 - ½ teaspoon matcha powder

-- 2 tablespoons date syrup (or sub any other sweetener), to taste
+- 2 tablespoons date syrup, to taste (or sub any other sweetener)

 - Vanilla ice cream (ensure dairy-free if necessary)

-- Add the water, agar powder, agave syrup and matcha powder to a saucepan and bring to the boil
+Add the water, agar powder, agave syrup and matcha powder to a saucepan and bring to the boil, then leave to simmer for a couple of minutes

 - Turn off the heat and pour into a large, shallow, flat-bottomed dish and leave to cool